mramshaw/Python_Cassandra/README.md

 $
 ```

-[Note that the users are listed in fairly random order.]
+[Note that the users are listed in fairly random order.
+While the CQL Select statment does have an
+ `Order By` clause, it does not have a run-time component and merely affects how indexes are read.]

 And kill Cassandra in the original console with Ctrl-C. Once it has stopped, remove `python-cassandra`: